naschorr/duplicator-i3-duet/upgrades/quiet_meanwell_lrs_350_psu/quiet_meanwell_lrs_350_psu.md

 | 92mm Fan Filter Mesh              | 1 | [Amazon](https://smile.amazon.com/ThreeBulls-Cooler-Filter-Dustproof-Computer/dp/B01N952K7P)  | These are 120mm, but they're easier to find, useful elsewhere, and easy to cut to shape.

 ## Printables
+All items can be printed with a lower temperature filament, like PLA.
 | STL | Quantity | Notes |
 | --- | -------- | ----- |
 | duplicator i3 duet lrs 350 psu 92mm fan case.stl | 1 | This is the new outer case for the power supply, with a mounting solution for a 92x14mm fan.